A classic cake topper, cream cheese frosting is easy to make and tastes just heavenly. Even the plainest cake is elevated by cream cheese frosting!

 - Frost completely cooled cake.
 Frosted cake should be refrigerated.

-- Store leftover cream cheese frosting in the refrigerator for up to three days.
+- Storage: Store leftover cream cheese frosting in the refrigerator for up to three days.
 Store cakes frosted with cream cheese frosting in the fridge, too.